succinctlabs/network/contracts/DESIGN.md

 Triggered by a staker calling either [SuccinctStaking.stake()](./src/SuccinctStaking.sol#L169) or [SuccinctStaking.permitAndStake()](./src/SuccinctStaking.sol#L179), specifying the prover to stake to and the amount of $PROVE to stake.

-This takes $PROVE from the staker and deposits it into the $iPROVE vault (minting $iPROVE), and then takes that $iPROVE and deposits it into the chosen $PROVER-N vault (minting $PROVER-N) as well as mints $stPROVE.
+This deposits $PROVE from the staker into the $iPROVE vault (minting $iPROVE), and then takes that $iPROVE and deposits it into the chosen $PROVER-N vault (minting $PROVER-N).
+The staking contract escrows this $PROVER-N, while minting $stPROVE to the staker (which acts as the receipt token for staking).

 A staker can only stake to one prover at a time, and must fully unstake if they need to change provers.

-After this operation, the staker receives a corresponding amount of $stPROVE and $PROVER-N.
+After this operation, the staker receives a corresponding amount of $stPROVE.

 ### Unstake